...

 • The feed costs 300 yen.

-Horse riding is also available, but you won’t be allowed to wander off freely and it has to be led by staff.
+Horse riding is also available, but you won’t be allowed to wander off on your own; it must be led by staff.

 Rokkōsan Pasture’s Restaurant and Cheese Factory

-The one thing that you have to try is the soft-serve ice cream because this locally-made ice cream is just divine!
-Made from freshly squeezed milk from the milk cow of the pasture with creamy Camembert cheese added, it just can’t get any fresher and tastier!
+The one thing that you have to try at Rokkosan Pasture is the soft-serve ice cream because this locally-made ice cream is just divine!
+Made from freshly squeezed milk from the pasture cow, with creamy Camembert cheese added, it just can’t get any fresher or tastier!

-For lunch, drop by the restaurant Sheep Bell (シープベル).
+For lunch, drop by Rokkosan Farm’s restaurant Sheep Bell (シープベル).
 Although limited, they have menus that don’t contain meat or seafood.
 You can refer to their menu HERE.

-If you still have doubts or are wondering if they can replace the meat/seafood in a certain dish with vegetables or tofu/mushroom, utilize the phrases in our Essential Japanese Travel Phrases for Vegetarians and Vegans article to check with the staff when you get there (=゚ω゚)ノ.
+If you still have doubts or are wondering whether they can replace the meat/seafood in a certain dish with vegetables or tofu/mushrooms, use the phrases in our Essential Japanese Travel Phrases for Vegetarians and Vegans article to check with the staff when you get there (=゚ω゚)ノ.

 If you love cheese, Restaurant Kobe Cheese (レストラン 神戸チーズ) has many cheese fondue menu (but all include meat/seafood items as part of the set menu, unfortunately)…